g-leech/argmin-gravitas/_posts/2019-06-27-inhabiting-a-corporation.markdown

 * What is The Actuarial Problem? <a href="#fn:4" id="fnref:4">4</a>
     * First, pass each customer through a boolean function of handcrafted rejection rules.
     * If they survive, predict their expected loss.
-A stochastic model with a heavily skewed non-negative response distribution, with a multiplicative structure.
+A statistical model with a heavily skewed non-negative response distribution, with a multiplicative structure.
     * _Pricing constraints_: pro-rata (price per time); add some hand coded loadings and discounts (e.g. "expected loss should increase with the sum insured"); enforce monotonicity to prevent customer outrage; similarly, enforce only small changes on previous pricing for each customer.
     * _Regulatory constraints_: remove all explicit factors relating to <a href="{{protected}}">protected classes</a> and vet factors for strong correlations with them; model explanation; known relationships between risk and risk factors.
     * A pair of GLMs modelling the "severity" (loss amount conditional on claim) and "frequency" (claim probability) handle all this quite well, but boosted trees are edging them out after thirty years.